Murder at the Vanities

 Murder at the Vanities is a 1934 American pre-Code musical film with music by Victor Young.
 It was released by Paramount Pictures and directed by Mitchell Leisen.
 The film stars Victor McLaglen, Carl Brisson, Jack Oakie, Kitty Carlisle, Gertrude Michael, Toby Wing and Jessie Ralph.
 Future stars Lucille Ball and Ann Sheridan have small roles as chorines.

 The film is primarily a musical, based on Earl Carroll's long-running Broadway revue Earl Carroll's Vanities, combined with a murder mystery.
-Songs featured in the film by Arthur Johnston and Sam Coslow include "Cocktails for Two" sung by Brisson, "Sweet Marijuana" sung by Michael, "Where Do They Come From (And Where Do They Go)" sung by Carlisle and "Ebony Rhapsody" performed by Duke Ellington and his orchestra and sung by Michael It was released on DVD (as part of a six-disc set entitled "Pre-Code Hollywood Collection") on April 7, 2009.
+Songs featured in the film by Arthur Johnston and Sam Coslow include "Cocktails for Two" sung by Brisson, "Sweet Marijuana" sung by Michael, "Where Do They Come From (And Where Do They Go)" sung by Carlisle and "Ebony Rhapsody" performed by Duke Ellington and his orchestra and sung by Michael.

 Plot

 Jack Ellery is staging a lavish musical revue starring Eric Lander, Ann Ware and Rita Ross, supported by a cast of one hundred background singers and dancers (almost all women, and many scantily clad) and two full orchestras.
 On opening night, just before the show, someone tries to kill Ware several times.
 Ellery summons police lieutenant Murdock of the homicide squad to investigate.
 During the show, a private detective and then Rita are murdered.
 Ellery hides this from the rest of the performers, claiming that the victims are just sick, and convinces Murdock to conduct his investigation while the revue continues; if the performance is stopped, Ellery will go broke.

 The murders are solved just after the show ends.
 Nancy, a pretty blond showgirl, tells Ellery and Murdock what she has attempted to tell Ellery several times throughout the show.
 She had a vital piece of information that would have solved the first murder much sooner and might have prevented the second murder.
 Now that the show is complete and a success, Ellery's attention is finally on her, and they plan to celebrate.
 As they exit the stage, Ellery gives a devilish grin.